How to Apply

 • PDF of your college transcripts (does not need to be official).

 Once you have gathered the information above, please proceed to the application form.
 All application materials must be received by February 15th.
 Due to the high number of applications received each year, incomplete applications will not be reviewed.
 All application materials should be sent to Bigelow Laboratory for Ocean Sciences via the online application site.
 Please send questions to reu@bigelow.org.
-Do not submit applications to the National Science Foundation.

 Students who are offered a position in the Bigelow REU program will be notified between March 15th - March 30th.